yhzhu99/colacare-playground/src/assets/rebuttal.md

 # Rebuttal

+Dear Program Chairs, Senior Area Chairs, Area Chairs, and Reviewers,

-We sincerely thank all reviewers for your positive recognition of our work and your insightful and constructive feedback!
-We thank R1 and R5 for your recognition of the paper's presentation and clear, well-written content.
-We thank R1, R3, and R5 for acknowledging the promising direction and originality of our LLM-based approach in healthcare.
-We thank R3, R4, and R5 for recognizing the effectiveness of our well-designed agent-based architecture, particularly the collaboration between DoctorAgents and MetaAgent for robust decision-making.
-We thank R1 and R3 for highlighting our work's potential impact on healthcare professionals and clinical decision-making.
-Furthermore, We appreciate R4 and R5's recognition of our comprehensive evaluation across multiple real-world datasets (MIMIC-IV, CDSL, and ESRD), which demonstrated clear improvements over baseline models.
+We sincerely thank all reviewers for their positive recognition of our work and their insightful, constructive feedback.

+We thank Reviewers #vxpv and #JUfE for recognizing the paper's clear and well-written presentation.
+We appreciate Reviewers #vxpv, #mvV9, and #JUfE for acknowledging the promising direction and originality of our LLM-based approach in healthcare.
+We thank Reviewers #mvV9, #GWg2, and #JUfE for recognizing the effectiveness of our **well-designed agent-based architecture**, particularly the collaboration between DoctorAgents and MetaAgent for robust decision-making.
+We thank Reviewers #vxpv and #mvV9 for highlighting our work's **potential impact on healthcare professionals and clinical decision-making**.
+Furthermore, we appreciate Reviewers #KcGx, #GWg2 and #JUfE's recognition of our **comprehensive evaluation** across multiple real-world datasets (MIMIC-IV, CDSL, and ESRD), which demonstrated consistently better performance over baseline models.

-## R1
+Best regards,
+Authors of Paper #542

+## Response to Reviewer #vxpv

 We appreciate your recognition of our research direction and your insights highlighting valuable areas for future development.
 Additional rebuttal details, including **human evaluation questionnaires**, are available on our anonymized website (https://colacare.netlify.app/questionnaire).